DigitalNZ/contentful-redis/README.md

 ### Default env

-If unset the default call is to the `:published` data. however, setting default_env to `:preview` will request to the preview api.
+If unset the default call is to the `:published` data. however, setting default_env to `:preview` will request to the preview API.
-The Find methods can have an additional argument to force the non default endpoint.
+The Find methods can have an additional argument to force the non-default endpoint.

 ```ruby
 # config/initializers/contentful_redis.rb